-This Biscoff Pie Crust, made with just a few simple ingredients, is easy and delicious!
+Made with just a few simple ingredients, This Biscoff Pie Crust is easy and delicious!
 This crunchy and sweet crust is perfect for beginners or when you need an uncomplicated or quick pie crust.

 Sometimes, you just need a super easy pie crust option and crumb crusts are usually the answer.
 They're simple to make and taste amazing.
 You can make a crumb crust out of nearly anything, but this recipe is all about the Biscoff cookies!

-Biscoff cookies (aka speculoos cookies) are a Belgian shortbread cookie with a slight caramel and warm spice flavor.
+Biscoff cookies (aka speculoos cookies) are Belgian shortbread cookies with slight caramel and warm spice flavor.
 They make a great cookie to crush and turn into a pie crust, similar to a graham cracker crust or an oreo cookie crust.

 This recipe uses only a handful of ingredients, and it takes less than 5 minutes to put together.
 You can either bake it briefly for a lovely toasted effect or freeze it for a no-bake pie option!

 Here is an overview of the ingredients needed for this recipe.
 The full recipe is listed below in greater detail.